- Academic Advising

 The Office of Sponsored Project Administration (OSPA) promotes, supports, and administers sponsored program awards and provides the highest quality Pre and Post-Award services in generating and administering external awards in the pursuit of research, scholarly activities and public service.
-OSP ensures that the administration of sponsored programs from proposal submission to award close-out is consistent with applicable laws, regulations and policies.
-OSPA operates six Research Service Centers designed to provide direct service to faculty and staff in all areas of research administration.
-The six Research Service Centers are in the following areas: Engineering; Math and Physical Sciences; Life Sciences; Liberal and Fine Arts, Business and Honors College; Education; and UTSA’s Downtown Campus.
+OSPA ensures that the administration of sponsored programs from proposal submission to award close-out is consistent with applicable laws, regulations and policies.
+OSPA operates six Research Service Centers (RSCs) designed to provide direct service to faculty and staff in all areas of research administration.
+The six RSCs are in the following areas: Engineering; Sciences; Liberal and Fine Arts, Business and Honors College; Education; Institute for Economic Development; and UTSA’s Downtown Campus.

-The Office of Contracts and Industrial Agreements (OCIA) facilitates and supports UTSA-sponsored projects and research enterprise by drafting, negotiating, and executing a variety of contracts and agreements.
+In addition to the RSCs, OSPA includes an Information Systems and Technology group, which oversees upgrades, maintenance, and development of all research-support software platforms, an Audits unit, and a Contracts and Industry Agreements team to facilitate and support UTSA-sponsored projects and research enterprise by drafting, negotiating, and executing a variety of contracts and agreements.

 Laboratory Animal Resources Center

 The Laboratory Animal Resources Center (LARC) advises and educates researchers, staff and students on animal experimentation issues and promotes best practices for the responsible use of animals.
 LARC provides high-quality, cost-effective research animal resources, veterinary and personnel training, and expertise in laboratory animal technology and medicine.